-If you wish to use the Google Calendar integration and are an admin, make sure the integration is active for your company.
+If you wish to use the Google Calendar integration and are an account administrator, make sure the integration is active for your company.
 If you are not an admin but believe the integration should be on for your company- reach out to a company administrator.

 Schedule a 1-on-1 (with or without Google Calendar integration)

 1. Click on 1-on-1s from the left navigation.

 2. You'll land on your 'My 1-on-1s' page where you'll automatically see a list of all people that report to you (if applicable), and a list of all people that you have held a 1-on-1 with previously.
 Click on the name of the person whose 1-on-1 you need to schedule.

 3. Click into the 1-on-1 that needs an action item added to it.
 If you don't have a 1-on-1 open with the person, create a new 1-on-1.

 4. In the 'Details for this 1-on-1' box, click the Schedule 1-on-1 button.

 5. A pop-up window will appear, asking you to schedule your 1-on-1.

 ***If you're not using the Google Calendar integration, please proceed to step #10.